josherrickson/stata2/stata_markdown/05-regression.md

 ^#^^#^ Linear Regression

-Linear regresison (also known as Ordinary Least Squares (OLS) regression) is the most basic form of regression, where the response variable is continuous.
+Linear regression (also known as Ordinary Least Squares (OLS) regression) is the most basic form of regression, where the response variable is continuous.
 Technically the response variable can also be binary or categorical but there are better regression models for those types of outcomes.
 Linear regression fits this model: